 The pericardial space normally contains a small volume of serous fluid.
 Under normal circumstances, it cushions the heart and allows for a low friction environment so the heart can move easily.
 If fluid were to fill the pericardial space rapidly, as in a penetrating chest trauma, as little as 150 ml could lead to tamponade.
 If fluid were to slowly accumulate, then the pericardial sac could stretch to accommodate about 2 L of fluid without symptoms.

 Pericardial effusions can be serous, hemorrhagic, or serosanguinous.

 As the pericardial effusion continues to grow, the diastolic filling will be affected.
 The physiologic response is to increase the heart rate in order to maintain cardiac output.
-Venous return is also hampered by the gathering fluid, resulting in intravascular buildup in the superior and inferior vena cava and a collapse of the right atrium and ventricle.
+Venous return is also hampered by the gathering fluid, resulting in an intravascular buildup in the superior and inferior vena cava and a collapse of the right atrium and ventricle.
 Then, the left ventricle is last to collapse, leading to a significant drop in cardiac output.
 Insufficient cardiac output eventually leads to shock, cardiac arrest, and death.